what we do

 Our state of the art helicopter and highly-skilled Pilots, Paramedics and Doctors give some of the most critically ill and injured people their very best chance of survival in what is often their greatest hour of need!

-Since the Charity first began in 1994, we have undertaken over 18,900 potentially life-saving missions.
 We receive no direct Government funding so can only continue to operate in your community thanks to the support of people like you, so thank you.

 Since 2017, thanks to tremendous public support, we have been privileged to be able to fly an AgustaWestland169 helicopter which is itself at the forefront of medical aviation and technology.